A Federal Government Web site managed by the Agency for Healthcare Research and Quality

 Use the announcement copy and graphic to promote the availability of the report in email listserv messages, Web sites, social media, or other communications channels that reach stakeholders.

-The U.S. Department of Health and Human Services (HHS) released the 2014 Annual Progress Report on the National Strategy for Quality Improvement in Health Care.
+The U.S. Department of Health and Human Services (HHS) released the 2015 Annual Progress Report on the National Strategy for Quality Improvement in Health Care.
 The National Quality Strategy is an initiative led by the Agency for Healthcare Research and Quality (AHRQ) on behalf of HHS.
-The reportprovides details on implementation activities by the private and public sectors, efforts to align quality measures, and successes in the six priority areas, including patient safety, community health, and affordability.
+To review the annual progress report and other materials, visit http://www.ahrq.gov/workingforquality/reports.htm.

 Link to the National Quality Strategy's Priorities in Action, (http://www.ahrq.gov/workingforquality/priorities.htm) which feature promising and transformative quality improvement programs, and describes their alignment to the NQS' six priorities.
 Updated monthly, these programs represent private sector, Federal, State, and local efforts.